-Indeed, the parent-child relationship shares much in common with other fiduciary relationships, such as guardianships, trusts, and relationships between corporate directors and shareholders.
+Indeed, the parent–child relationship shares much in common with other fiduciary relationships, such as guardianships, trusts, and relationships between corporate directors and shareholders.
 Like other fiduciaries, parents are agents who hold asymmetric power and wield substantial discretionary authority in a relationship that aims to benefit the principal.
 And like other principals, children are vulnerable and not in a position to supervise or control parental performance.
 Here, as in other fiduciary contexts, the goal of legal regulation is to encourage the parent to serve the child’s interest, and to do so under conditions in which monitoring is difficult.

-Alongside identifying the common ground — the family arena — between Scott's writings and my proposal in this article, which clearly begs a conceptualization that embodies the mutual responsibility between family members and correlates with the fundamental fiduciary approach, the relationship between a step-parent and a non-resident parent requires distinguishing as well.
+Alongside identifying the common ground — the family arena — between Scott’s writings and my proposal in this article — which clearly begs a conceptualization that embodies the mutual responsibility between family members and correlates with the fundamental fiduciary approach — the relationship between a step-parent and a non-resident parent requires distinguishing as well.
 The two parties are not part of the same nuclear family unit, and the interactions between them may be indirect and very limited.
 In this sense, viewing the step-parent and the non-resident parent as members of the same family is not self-evident.
 They do not fit conventional definitions of relatives, since there are no blood or marriage ties between them, and the expectation of caring in their relationship is not a given.
 However, precisely because of the uniqueness of this relationship, and because it is not a “natural” element of the family arena, the appeal to fiduciary trust is crucial.
 Each party plays a significant role in the life of the child.
 Each of them fulfills, at least potentially, a role that entails care and responsibility toward that child, and each independent relationship (child – non-resident parent and child – step-parent) has an indirect effect on the other.
 Additionally, in at least some cases, the step-parent fulfills parental roles, inter alia, in place of the non-resident parent.

 In a broader conceptualization, and in accordance with the approach that identifies fiduciary trust with the promotion of important social values, we are indeed dealing with a very central value: protecting family relations in general and parent–child relations in particular.
 Cultivating the parent–child relationship requires the status of each paternal figure to be maintained and his interests to be protected in relation to the child, even if he plays a smaller role (such as the non-resident parent, compared to the resident parent) in caring for him or her.
 The broader social value of cooperation and the maintenance of basic trust is also an important feature in this case, perhaps even more crucially.
 After all, this arena is ideally supposed to embody, at the very least, proper communication and mutual respect between the parties—if not in a manner derived from mutual respect for relatives belonging to the same family (including in bi-nuclear and extended families), then at least instrumentally, derived from their role as common parental figures.
 This consideration is related to the view that “fiduciary statuses are role-based.”